hetida/hetida-designer/runtime/README.md

 ## Development Setup
 Make sure Python 3.10 is installed and available on your path.
 You may need additional packages like a C compiler (e.g. gcc) depending on your OS's availability of precompiled packages for numerical libraries like **numpy** or **scipy**.

-We recommend Linux as operating system for development.
-In particular we point out that locked dependency files in this repository are created only for Linux environments with CPython.
+We heavily recommend Linux as operating system for development.
+In particular we point out that locked dependency files in this repository are created only for Linux environments with CPython which corresponds to the targeted Docker image environment.

 1. Navigate to the `runtime` folder.
 2. Create, sync and activate virtual environmnet: `./pipt shell`